dxps/dioxus_playground/dioxus-guide-05-web-hackernews/readme.md

 -   Styling (for a better UX):
     -   Background on hover on a story (on the left side).
     -   Separate scrollbar for each of the two sides.
+    -   Highlight the currently "selected" (last hovered) story (on the left side).
     -   See an example of the output:
         ![](./screenshot.png)